tdurieux/ITBot/Readme.md

 ## Background

 BrowserBot uses the [DevTool protocol](https://chromedevtools.github.io/devtools-protocol/v8/Runtime ) from Chrome.
 It is like puppeteer but much much simpler.
-Following some words about how this tools works.
+The following steps can be implemented under any stack, we used JS because we love it :).

 **Steps**